-IDA is exposed to various risks of loss-related torts; theft of, damage to, and destruction of assets; and natural disasters.
-IDA requires all beneficiaries to purchase and maintain commercial liability and property insurance coverage for these risks and name IDA as an additional insured on liability policies.
+IDA is exposed to various risks of loss-related torts; theft of, damage to, and destruction of, assets or property.
+IDA requires all beneficiaries to indemnify IDA and to purchase and maintain commercial liability and property insurance coverage for these risks and name IDA as an additional insured on liability policies.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage provided by the beneficiaries in any of the past fiscal years.
+In addition, IDA is an additional named insured on NYCEDC's general liability policy.

-II.
-Government Auditing Standards Section
+I. Government Auditing Standards Section